 Each month, an eBill will be generated for all students who have activity of any kind on their student account.
 Students and authorized users (if applicable) will be sent a notification via-email each month informing them that a new monthly billing statement is available to view.

-Click link for Tuition Payment Options to view when tuition will be due and Chapman Univeristy's payment plan option.
+See Tuition Payment Options to view when tuition will be due and Chapman University's payment plan option.